cirruslabs/cirrus-ci-agent/README.md

 [![Build Status](https://api.cirrus-ci.com/github/cirruslabs/cirrus-ci-agent.svg)](https://cirrus-ci.com/github/cirruslabs/cirrus-ci-agent)

-This tiny agent aims only to execute [Cirrus CI Instructions](https://cirrus-ci.org/guide/writing-tasks/#supported-instructions) and streams logs and execution progress via gRPC API.
+This agent is used by [Cirrus CLI](https://github.com/cirruslabs/cirrus-cli) to run tasks locally and by [Cirrus CI](https://cirrus-ci.org/) to run the same tasks in a distributed fashion across larger variety of environments (containers, VMs on GCP/AWS/Azure, bare metal, etc.).

-This agent can work either with [Cirrus CLI](https://github.com/cirruslabs/cirrus-cli) to run tasks locally in Docker containers or with [Cirrus CI](https://cirrus-ci.org/) to run the same tasks in a distributed fashion across larger variety of environments (containers, VMs on GCP/AWS/Azure, bare metal, etc.).
+This tiny agent aims only to execute [Cirrus CI Instructions](https://cirrus-ci.org/guide/writing-tasks/#supported-instructions) and streams logs and execution progress to a service via gRPC API.
+Both [Cirrus CLI](https://github.com/cirruslabs/cirrus-cli) and [Cirrus CI](https://cirrus-ci.org/) implement the same gRPC API which makes it possible to seamlessly use the agent with either of them.